-Leticia Cáceres is one of Australia’s most highly regarded directors for theatre who is now making the transmission to the screen.
+Leticia Cáceres is one of Australia’s most highly regarded directors for theatre who is now making the transition to the screen.
 Leticia has directed some of Australia’s most acclaimed and awarded theatre productions, this includes The Drover’s Wife, Going Down and Barbara and the Camp Dogs.

 As a filmmaker, in 2017 Leticia completed a foundations course in Film and TV at the Victorian Collage of the Arts.
 Her first short film Wild, won the London Film Awards’ ‘Golden Lion - Best First Time Director’.
 In 2018 Wild was also selected for screening at the Setting Sun Film Festival (Melbourne), and won the ‘Next Gen Student Film Award’ at the inaugural Melbourne Women in Film Festival.